withastro/docs/src/pages/en/tutorial/5-astro-api/index.md

 3. Import and render your `<BaseLayout />` component to give this page your basic template.
 Give this page an appropriate `title`.

-Try it yourself!
+4. Try to create `src/pages/tags/index.astro` yourself!
 You have done this before!

 <details>
 <summary>See the code</summary>